shader-slang/slang/docs/proposals/006-artifact-container-format.md

 }
 ```

 The combination in this manner doesn't quite work, because some combinations may imply different options.
-The "combinations" section tries to address this.

-We may also want to have options that don't appear in the name, but modify the output.
+The "combinations" section tries to address this by providing a way to 'override' behavior.
+This could of course be achieved with a call back mechanism.
+We may also want to have options that don't appear in the key, allowing 'overriding' behavior without needing a 'combinations' section.
+The implication is that when used in the application when looking up only the 'named' configuration is needed.

 This whole mechanism provides a way of specifying a compilation by a series of names, that can produce a unique human readable key.
 It is under user control, but the mechanism on how the combination takes place is at least as a default defined within an implementation.